 The standard license plate replacement fee is $27.75, but can cost more if you have specialty plates or want to keep your current plate number.
 More information about getting new WA license plates, including replacing lost or stolen plates, may be found on our License Plate section.

 There are no late fees for failing to register by the deadline.
 However, you risk getting ticketed if you drive or park on city and state roads with expired tags.

 Your registration renewal notice will indicate if you need an emissions test before renewing.
-Residents in the following counties can expect to have to get their vehicles tested every two years:
+Residents in the following counties can expect to have to get their vehicles tested every 2 years: